 - (1) The Sydney Professional Certificate is an advanced program of postgraduate study outside the AQF.
-It builds on: - (a) prior undergraduate study; or - (b) with faculty approval, prior experience considered by the faculty to demonstrate knowledge and aptitude to undertake the required units of study. - (2) Candidates for the Sydney Professional Certificate must complete 12 credit points of study at 4000-level or above, comprising a disciplinary pathway. - (3) The title of the Sydney Professional Certificate is "Sydney Professional Certificate in (name of disciplinary pathway)". - (4) The Sydney Professional Certificate is governed by the Board of Interdisciplinary Studies. - (5) Disciplinary pathways within the Sydney Professional Certificate are governed and managed by faculties and University schools.
+It builds on: - (a) prior undergraduate study; or - (b) with faculty approval, prior experience considered by the faculty to demonstrate knowledge and aptitude to undertake the required units of study. - (2) Candidates for the Sydney Professional Certificate must complete 12 credit points of study at 4000-level or above, comprising a disciplinary pathway. - (3) The title of the Sydney Professional Certificate is "Sydney Professional Certificate in (name of disciplinary pathway)". - (4) The Sydney Professional Certificate is governed by the Academic Board via the Graduate Studies Committee. - (5) Disciplinary pathways within the Sydney Professional Certificate are governed and managed by faculties and University schools.